 Dr. Allison-Burbank is an accomplished Developmental Scientist at Johns Hopkins University, a Speech-Language Pathologist, founder of Little Moccasins Educational Services, Author, and Educator who does Indigenous children's book reviews on his Instagram at @ndnslp.

-Combining Dr. Allison-Burbank's expertise and our founders work as a robotics inventor and as someone who is working to learn her own traditional language, SkoBots was created.
+Combining Dr. Allison-Burbank's expertise and Boyer's work as a robotics inventor, educational activist, and as someone who is working to learn her own traditional language, SkoBots was created.
 SkoBots is an interactive and wearable educational robot that sits on your shoulder to teach our youths their traditional languages.
+It was created in the design software SOLIDWORKS.
 The 3D printed robot incorporates traditional and personal elements into the unique design and responds to being approached.

 This project is by Danielle Boyer Ojibwe (Inventor), Dr. Joshuaa Allison-Burbank Diné & Pueblo (Speech-Language Pathologist), Robert Maldonado Taino (Design Mentor) with design contributions and inspiration for the circular face design and feet from 13-year-old Vinaya Gunasekar.